How I Lost 100 Pounds

-So I set off to find something, anything, to combat the sugar cravings that were bringing me down.
+So I set off to find something, anything, to kick sugar cravings that were bringing me down.
 I found Sweet Defeat and tried it.
 It eliminated the rush I got from consuming sugary drinks.
 And that’s all it took for me to get back, and to stay on track.
 Here’s what I learned during this process:

 - Accept you will have setbacks, defeats, and times when you crash and burn and eat (or drink) lots of sugar.
 Don’t beat yourself up over it.
 Wipe those cookie crumbs off your face and have a Sweet Defeat lozenge.
 Failing, falling off the weight loss wagon, gaining, losing, it’s all part of the process.
 Just get going again.